ThrillStays

 Key species: Gray wolves, bison, elk, coyotes, trumpeter swans, bald eagles, river otters, bighorn sheep.

 The experience: Lamar Valley is the wolf watching epicenter.
 Arrive before dawn, set up a spotting scope, and wait.
-Wolf watchers are a dedicated community, and experienced locals will share information about pack locations via radio.
-The Junction Butte Pack, currently at 18 members, is frequently visible.
-I watched a hunt from a pullout overlooking the valley where a pack of wolves attempted to separate an elk from its herd in waist-deep snow.
+Wolf watchers are a dedicated community, and experienced locals share information about pack locations.
+The Junction Butte Pack — currently numbering around 18 members — is frequently visible.
+I watched a pack of wolves attempt to separate an elk from its herd in waist-deep snow.
 The hunt lasted 45 minutes and was the most riveting wildlife encounter I have experienced in North America.

-Costs: Snowcoach tours into the park interior run $150 to $300.
-Multi-day guided wolf-watching tours with accommodation cost $2,000 to $4,000 for four to five days.
-The park’s winter lodges (Old Faithful Snow Lodge and Mammoth Hot Springs Hotel) are affordable at $150 to $300 per night.
+Costs: Snowcoach tours into the park interior run $150–$300.
+Multi-day guided wolf-watching tours with accommodation cost $2,000–$4,000 for four to five days.
+The park’s winter lodges (Old Faithful Snow Lodge and Mammoth Hot Springs Hotel) are affordable at $150–$300 per night.

-6. Baja California, Mexico — Gray Whales (January to March)
+6. Baja California, Mexico — Gray Whales (January–March)

-The experience: Small pangas (open fishing boats with outboard motors) take groups of 6 to 8 people into the lagoons.
-The whales are so accustomed to boats that they approach voluntarily.
+The experience: Small pangas (open fishing boats with outboard motors) take groups of 6–8 people into the lagoons.
+The whales approach voluntarily.
 These are called “friendlies,” and the experience of having a 40-ton whale gently surface next to your 6-meter boat is simultaneously terrifying and magical.
 On a three-hour trip in San Ignacio, we had 11 close encounters, including a mother who positioned her calf directly alongside the boat for what appeared to be a deliberate introduction.

 Best timing: Mid-January to mid-March.
 February is peak season with the highest whale concentration.

-7. Japan — Snow Monkeys and Cranes (December to February)
+7. Japan — Snow Monkeys and Cranes (December–February)

 Japan in winter offers two iconic wildlife experiences: Japanese macaques (snow monkeys) bathing in hot springs at Jigokudani near Nagano, and red-crowned cranes dancing on the frozen marshes of Hokkaido.

 Snow monkeys: The image of monkeys sitting in steaming hot springs surrounded by snow is one of wildlife photography’s most iconic scenes.
 The monkeys at Jigokudani are wild but habituated, and access is via a 1.6-kilometer forest walk.
-Conditions can be brutal — temperatures drop to -15 degrees Celsius — but the reward is extraordinary.
+Temperatures can drop to -15°C, but the reward is extraordinary.

-Red-crowned cranes: These are among the world’s most elegant birds, standing 1.5 meters tall with a wingspan of 2.4 meters.
-In winter, they gather at feeding stations in the Kushiro marshlands of eastern Hokkaido, where they perform elaborate courtship dances.
+Red-crowned cranes: These birds stand 1.5 meters tall with a wingspan of 2.4 meters.
+In winter they gather at feeding stations in the Kushiro marshlands of eastern Hokkaido, where they perform elaborate courtship dances.
 The juxtaposition of their white plumage against snow, with mist rising from nearby hot springs, creates photographic opportunities of stunning beauty.

 Costs: Snow monkey park entry is $10.
-Hokkaido crane viewing is free at public viewing areas or $100 to $200 for guided photography tours.
-A combined 7-day Japan winter wildlife trip costs $2,500 to $5,000 including accommodation and transport.
+Hokkaido crane viewing is free at public viewing areas or $100–$200 for guided photography tours.
+A combined 7-day Japan winter wildlife trip costs $2,500–$5,000 including accommodation and transport.

 Winter Wildlife Safari Comparison